-SQL Server 2008 R2 instances allow you to easily migrate data to the cloud.
-You only need to use Microsoft's official backup feature to back up full data on your own database, and then upload the backup files to Alibaba Cloud Object Storage Service (OSS) to fully migrate the data to the specified database of ApsaraDB for RDS through the RDS console.
-The backup feature of Microsoft that is fully compatible with ApsaraDB RDS SQL Server, along with OSS, greatly improve the cloud migration efficiency.
+ApsaraDB RDS for SQL Server 2008 R2 instances allow you to easily migrate data to the cloud.
+You only need to use the backup feature of Microsoft to back up full data on your own database.
+Then, upload the backup files to Alibaba Cloud Object Storage Service (OSS) to fully migrate the data to the specified database of ApsaraDB for RDS by using the ApsaraDB for RDS console.
+The backup feature of Microsoft is fully compatible with ApsaraDB RDS for SQL Server.

-When you migrate data to Alibaba Cloud, no additional fees are incurred on ApsaraDB for RDS, but certain fees are incurred on OSS, as shown in the following figure.
+When you migrate data to Alibaba Cloud, no additional fees are incurred on ApsaraDB for RDS, but certain fees are incurred on OSS.

 - Back up the on-premises database.
-The procedure is as follows:
+Follow these steps:

 - Start the Microsoft SQL Server Management Studio (SSMS) client.

-- Log on to the database to be migrated.
+- Log on to the source database again.